-Component PI Scoring issues SG60 SG80 SG100 Fishery- specific management system specific making management processes (a) Decision- making processes There are some decision- making processes in place that result in measures and strategies to achieve the fishery-specific objectives.
-There are established decision- making processes that result in measures and strategies to achieve the fishery-specific objectives. (b) Responsive- ness of decision- making processes Decision- making processes respond to serious issues identified in relevant research, monitoring, evaluation and consultation, in a transparent, timely and adaptive manner and take some account of the wider implications of decisions.
+Component PI Scoring issues SG60 SG80 SG100 Fishery-specific management system Decision-making processes 3.2.2 The fishery-specific management system includes effective decision-making processes that result in measures and strategies to achieve the objectives and has an appropriate approach to actual disputes in the fishery. (a) Decision- making processes There are some decision-making processes in place that result in measures and strategies to achieve the fishery-specific objectives.
+There are established decision-making processes that result in measures and strategies to achieve the fishery-specific objectives. (b) Responsiveness of decisionmaking processes Decision- making processes respond to serious issues identified in relevant research, monitoring, evaluation and consultation, in a transparent, timely and adaptive manner and take some account of the wider implications of decisions.
 Decision- making processes respond to serious and other important issues identified in relevant research, monitoring, evaluation and consultation, in a transparent, timely and adaptive manner and take account of the wider implications of decisions.
 Decision-making processes respond to all issues identified in relevant research, monitoring, evaluation and consultation, in a transparent, timely and adaptive manner and take account of the wider implications of decisions. (c) Use of precaution- ary approach Decision- making processes use the precautionary approach and are based on best available information. (d) Account- ability and transparency of management system and decision Some information on the fishery's performance and management action is generally Information on the fishery's performance and management action is available on Formal reporting to all interested stakeholders provides comprehensive information on the fishery's performance and

-Component PI Scoring issues SG60 SG80 SG100 making process available on request to stakeholders request, and explanations are provided for any actions or lack of action associated with findings and relevant recommendati ons emerging from research, monitoring evaluation and review activity. management actions and describes how the management system responded to findings and relevant recommendations emerging from research, monitoring, evaluation and review activity. (e) Approach to disputes Although the management authority or fishery may be subject to continuing court challenges, it is not indicating a disrespect or defiance of the law by repeatedly violating the same law or regulation necessary for the sustainability for the fishery The management system or fishery is attempting to comply in a timely fashion with judicial decisions arising from any legal challenges.
+Component Pl Scoring issues SG60 SG80 SG100 making process !! available on request to stakeholders request, and explanations are provided for any actions or lack of action associated with findings and relevant recommendati ons emerging from research, monitoring evaluation and review activity. management actions and describes how the management system responded to findings and relevant recommendations emerging from research, monitoring, evaluation and review activity. (e) Approach to disputes Although the management authority or fishery may be subject to continuing court challenges, it is not indicating a disrespect or defiance of the law by repeatedly violating the same law or regulation necessary for the sustainability for the fishery The management system or fishery is attempting to comply in a timely fashion with judicial decisions arising from any legal challenges.
 The management system or fishery acts proactively to avoid legal disputes or rapidly implements judicial decisions arising from legal challenges.